open-quantum-safe/liboqs/CONFIGURE.md

 **Default**: `OFF`.

 ## OQS_LIBJADE_BUILD
 Can be `ON` or `OFF`.
 When `ON` liboqs is built to use high assurance implementations of cryptographic algorithms from [Libjade](https://github.com/formosa-crypto/libjade).
 The cryptographic primitives in Libjade are written using [Jasmin](https://github.com/jasmin-lang/jasmin) and built using the Jasmin compiler.
 The Jasmin compiler is proven (in Coq) to preserve semantic correctness of a program, maintain secret-independence of control flow, and maintain secret independence of locations of memory access through compilation.
-Additionaly, the Jasmin compiler guarantees thread safety because Jasmin doesn't support global variables (with the caveat that the caller respects the function's contract).
+Additionally, the Jasmin compiler guarantees thread safety because Jasmin doesn't support global variables.

 At the moment, Libjade only provides Kyber512 and Kyber768 KEMs.